Showing posts with label Martha Copeland. Show all posts

 Now, in 2025, we know that Porter Grainger was born in 1891 (seven years, for instance, before George Gershwin) that he died in 1948 (eleven years after George Gershwin).
 Bits and pieces of his life come into view, but they quickly fade due to lack of interest.
 One has to be alert in order to catch and document them.

 This recognition of Grainger is past due.
-Thanks to the folk in Grainger’s birthplace of Bowling Green for bringing deserved attention to this artist who has been an invisible cornerstone in the development of American popular music.
+Many thanks to the folk in Grainger’s birthplace of Bowling Green for bringing deserved attention to this artist who has been an invisible cornerstone in the development of American popular music.

 Politics do not define us.
 Popular Culture is our essential reference.
-That is who we are, or who we aspire to be.
 Porter Grainger, even with the myriad mysteries that envelop his biography, remains a subterranean contributor to our sense of continuity, or even community.
-Resurrecting that bit of our popular history helps us put together the pieces that both define and unite us.

-Porter Grainger, as so many songwriters before and after him, revealed the illusions imposed by the powers of the time.
+Porter Grainger, as so many songwriters before and after him, revealed some of the illusions imposed by the powers of the time.

-Here, as an example, is his Songs From A Cottonfield, pretty adventurous for a black composer in 1927.
+Here, as an example, is his Song From A Cottonfield, pretty adventurous for a black composer in 1927.

 You can find the original, 1925, recordings on YouTube.
 There were three of them that year, no others until Blind Willie McTell.
 The first featured Martha Copeland.